The California Academy of Sciences (CAS) is “an aquarium, rainforest, planetarium, and natural history museum–all under one living roof.”

 - Changing tables are available in all restrooms on the museum floor and a family restroom next to the swamp

-- Check the calendar of events online to see if you can coordinate your visit with any fun upcoming events, like last year’s ‘Tis the Season for Science events such as reindeer on the roof around the holidays.
+- Check the calendar of events online to see if you can coordinate your visit with any fun upcoming events.
+They often have special events around the holidays, for example, so keep an eye out if you’re visiting in the fall or winter.

 - Planning a class field trip?
 Check out the Academy’s grade-specific Free Educator Guides.